dylan-green/disassembler/README.md

 The Y-86 that that generated the `.mem` bytecode can be found in the corresponding `.ys` file.

-For instance, running `./disassembler test_files/sum_64.mem` will decode the executable bytecode and interpret it as Y-86 assembly, and print the following code to the desired outpur file.
+For instance, running `./disassembler test_files/sum_64.mem` will decode the executable bytecode and interpret it as Y-86 assembly, and print the following code to the desired output file.

 ```
 .pos 0x100